 What’s next?

-For one, we should expect more joint ventures between Chinese and Western companies as governments and businesses around the world do their best to meet demand.
+For one, expect more joint ventures, including between Chinese and Western companies, as governments and businesses around the world do their best to meet demand.
 At the same time, new entrants (OEMs and otherwise) will continue to flood the space, investing in assets and sectors they might not have before.
 As noted above, these stakeholders will need to focus not only on the regulatory and political factors at play, but the social license to mine and potential impacts on local communities.

 Zooming out, the success of the clean energy transition likely depends on a widespread paradigm shift in the mining sector.

 Policymakers and business leaders will need to make hard decisions and compromises to loosen ossified structures, reduce costs, speed up project timelines, and expand supply – without sacrificing responsible mining practices.
-This may mean accepting that in order to decrease emissions, we may have to increase them first through projects like those discussed here.
+This may mean accepting that in order to decrease emissions in the long run, we may have to increase them first in the short run through projects like those discussed here.

 Whatever the case, it’s clear that we are in the midst of an exciting moment for the global mining industry – and that it will play a vital role in international politics, investment, and global clean energy goals for years to come.